senecajs/seneca-web/README.md

       *  _true_: accept requests with this method.
       * a middleware function: this allows you to completely customize the route.
       * a method specification, see below.
-   * _alias_: custom URL path, concatenated to top level prefix; can contain express-style route parameters: _/foo/:bar_ sets _req.params.bar_.
+   * _alias_: custom URL path, concatenated to top level prefix; can contain Express-style route parameters: _/api/:bar_ sets _req.params.bar_.
    * _suffix_: appended to route URL.
    * _useparams_: merge any URL parameter values into the arguments for the Seneca action; default: `true`
    * _usequery_: merge any URL query values into the arguments for the Seneca action; default: `true`